-Other than some specific countries where they have been used for fighting purposes, they have been used as a pet dog and guardians.
+Other than some specific countries where they have been used for fighting purposes, they have been used as pet dogs and guardians.

 Today, we are going to list the Top 10 Mastiff Breeds which are either popular in their origin country or around the world.

 So, let’s explore the 10 best Mastiff breeds below.